uofr/moodle-block_readspeaker_embhl/README.md

 block_readspeaker_embhl
 =======================

 Moodle block which inserts a Listen button on pages that enable users to listen to content using ReadSpeaker text-to-speech functionality.
+The plugin is also available on the official Moodle Mobile App.

 Requirements
 ------------